- The ESG agenda

 HMRC answers our questions about the IR35 tax reforms

 HMRC has published guidance on these changes to the IR35 rules to help relevant parties understand their application and the practical requirements.
-However, there are areas where organisations are still potentially unclear on them, so we went to HMRC with a list of our clients' most frequently asked questions.
+However, there are areas where organisations are still potentially unclear, so we went to HMRC with a list of our clients' most frequently asked questions.

 HMRC developed CEST to help organisations and individuals determine employment status for tax and decide whether the off-payroll working rules apply.
-We will stand by CEST’s results provided accurate and correct information is used, in accordance with our guidance.
+We'll stand by CEST’s results provided accurate and correct information is used, in accordance with our guidance.

-However, if determinations are made for groups of workers where the terms and conditions are not the same, this may not be taking reasonable care.
+However, if determinations are made for groups of workers where the terms and conditions aren't the same, this may not be taking reasonable care.
 If there are differences in terms and conditions, each status determination should be made on a case-by-case basis.

 A client organisation must always take reasonable care, regardless of its size, when determining whether the off-payroll working rules apply to an engagement.
 If the client fails to take reasonable care, the responsibility for the deduction of tax and NICs, and the payment of the apprenticeship levy and paying these to HMRC will rest with it.

 HMRC has been working extensively with stakeholders to provide education and support to those affected by the off-payroll working changes in April 2021, supporting them to help them get things right.
 HMRC's education and support has included hosting webinars and workshops, attending events hosted by other organisations and offering 1-2-1 calls for organisations who need additional support.
-We have also provided further support via factsheets, articles, technical manuals and social media to help organisations and individuals prepare.
+We've also provided further support via factsheets, articles, technical manuals, and social media to help organisations and individuals prepare.

 In addition to our education and support, HMRC has been working on its future compliance strategy details of which have been published on GOV.UK.